Bionic Hearing: Hearing Through the Buzz

 The term "bionic" is defined by Oxford Languages as "having artificial body parts, especially electromechanical ones."
 In today's episode, we learn about a new type of hearing aid that converts everyday sounds into a series of unique vibrations.
 Our guest, neuroscientist Dr. David Eagleman, explains how our brains begin to "hear" these vibrations through a process called "sensory substitution".
 We also talk to cochlear implant wearer Richard Pocker, to learn about challenges of understanding sound again after a prolonged period of near-total deafness.

 Neuroscientist, Dr. David Eagleman, explains how our brains begin to "hear" vibrations through sensory substitution.
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.

 Steve Taddei: Have you ever been faced with adversity, an unexpected challenge, or a decision that seemed to have a big impact on your future?
 Let's face it.
 We've all been there, but take a moment and think about the last time this happened to you.
 You think of one?